-1. Exemptions to the requirement to carry-out a quotes process
+1. Exemptions to the Requirement to Carry-out a Quotes Process

-1.1.
 This must be drafted by the responsible officer and agreed by procurement and legal.

-2. Exemptions to the requirement to advertise on Contracts Finder procurement, legal and Director with budget responsibility.
+2. Exemptions to the Requirement to Advertise on Contracts Finder

+This must be drafted by the responsible officer and be approved by procurement, legal and Director with budget responsibility.